AnnaFowler/BCell-VaccineInference/README.md

 R scripts are dependent on each other; sourcing Mixture_EM.R will sequentially source all other scripts.

+Required packages are:VGAM, ismev, MASS, and their dependencies.

 ## Input
 The EM function, is the main function for model fitting, and has the following inputs: